DjangoGirlsSeoul/cupcakeshop_kr/demo_part_2.md

 > Hint : Make a url like `cupcakes/price/hightolow`, add a corresponding view function.
 Get the data from Database, convert price `string` to int and sort using python.
 You can use the same template `list.html` for this homework.

 b.
 Sort cupcakes by `highest` rating

-## Remarks

-If you have reached this far!
-Well done and Congrats :) You can move to [Advance](advance.md) part, if you have enough left-over time :)